HRNPH/GANime-FullBody/README.md

 ## Clean Data - YES Again...

-As you can see I think the model did quite a good job on my data but there's something that i would like to call **"Dark Matter"** in the result
+As you can see I think the model did quite a good job on my data but there's something that I would like to call **"Dark Matter"** in the result

 ![](https://raw.githubusercontent.com/HRNPH/GANime-FullBody/main/images/2022-05-27-18-59-05-image.png)![](https://raw.githubusercontent.com/HRNPH/GANime-FullBody/main/images/2022-05-27-18-59-15-image.png)

-I assume that the cause come from something like THIS
+I assume that the cause comes from something like THIS

 ![](images/2022-05-27-19-18-16-image.png)<img src="images/2022-05-27-19-18-28-image.png" title="" alt="" width="256">